Become a Host Parent Defy Expectations and Be Surprised About the Amount of Fun You'll Have!

 Some of our Most Common Hosting Questions:

-We know that the decision to become a host parent is commitment and with commitments come questions.
+We know that the decision to become a host parent is a commitment, and with commitments come questions.
 Below you will find some of the most common questions we are asked about the hosting and exchange experience as a whole.
 If you have any additional questions not addressed below, please do not hesitate to contact us at 1-800-942-3524.

 General Hosting FAQ's